atlassian-archive/dataschool/dataschool/_chapters/learn-sql/midlevel/where.md

 title: WHERE
 short: WHERE
 meta_title: SQL - WHERE
-description: Learn how to use the SQL WHERE command in PostgreSQL.
-In this interactive SQL tutorial, learn the syntax of the WHERE command and best practices on using it for data analysis and exploration against your PostgreSQL database.
+description: Learn how to use the WHERE command in PostgreSQL.
+In this interactive SQL tutorial, learn the best practices of the WHERE command for analysis and exploration.
 number: 60
 section: Mid-Level
 authors:
 - _people/dave.md
 reviewers:
 - _people/matt.md
 image:
 is_featured: false

 ---